-16 Vital Facts You Need to Know Before Applying for a Housing Loan in Sri Lanka
+16 Vital Facts You Need to Know Before Applying for a Mortgage Loan in Sri Lanka

-Housing loans are a growing facility offered by commercial banks at highly competitive rates.
+Mortgage loans in Sri Lanka are a growing facility offered by commercial banks at highly competitive rates.
 Banks customize their policies, simplify the mortgage loan process, shorten the approval period and even increase the eligible age to apply for these loans.
 However, it is only when you have to repay this debt that you realize you should have chosen wiser.

 With interest rates going down to its lowest rate in 6 years, now is the best time to apply for one.
-In fact, using a housing loan to invest in real estate is much more profitable than saving money through a fixed deposit.
+In fact, using a housing loan to invest in the real estate market in Sri Lanka is much more profitable than saving money through a fixed deposit.

-But with all the offers and easy payment schemes provided by banks for housing loans, we recommend that you carefully think through your options before selecting one.
+But with all the offers and easy payment schemes provided by banks for a mortgage loan in Sri Lanka, we recommend that you carefully think through your options before selecting one.

 Here is a list of some housing loan schemes offered by banks in Sri Lanka and what to consider when selecting one.

-- Housing loan rates in Sri Lanka and bank charges
+- Housing loan interest rates in Sri Lanka and bank charges

 Besides the capital amount obtained for a housing loan, banks charge an interest.
 The rate for it may be on a floating or fixed basis with percentages varying based on the bank.